Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh Plus your mom equals you
+Jesus wears a bracelet that says wwcnd (what would Jayesh do?)

-Updated on: [17/3/2025]
+Updated on: [18/3/2025]
 <!-- #jokeEnd -->